CookingMeister/tech-blog-sequelize/README.md

 * From the dashboard, existing users can create, edit, and delete their own posts.
 * Option to update or delete your user profile.

+## Link

+A link to the deployed app on Heroku can be found [here](https://infinite-ocean-68541-91b9dc3361ab.herokuapp.com/).

 ## Built With

 * HTML, CSS, JavaScript